Howard County, Maryland: Education

 The Howard County Public School System, the school district for the entire county, manages 71 schools and serves approximately 49,000 students.
 The graduation rate from this school district was 90.4% in 2009, and the county's schools are ranked among the best in the state.
 Student test scores consistently top the list for all Maryland school districts.
-Howard High School is currently the largest school in the county with over 1,700 students.
+Reservoir High School is currently the largest school in the county with over 1,900 students.

 Library

 In 2013 Howard County Library System was selected as the Library of the Year by Library Journal and cited by editor-at-large, John N. Berry, as "a 21st-century library model, with a position, doctrine, purpose, and curriculum worthy of study and consideration by every library in America, if not the world."
 In 2015 the Howard County Library System was designated the top Star Library in its class.

-Under the library's sponsorship, a campaign called "Choose Civility" started in Howard County in 2006.
-According to its website, "Choose Civility is an ongoing community-wide initiative, led by Howard County Library, to position Howard County as a model of civility.
-The project intends to enhance respect, empathy, consideration and tolerance in Howard County."
-The campaign's distinctive green bumper stickers are often seen in Howard County and neighboring areas.